Skip to main content

 RevenueThe amount of money, in the shop currency, that the customer paid for the upsold product.
 This is the gross amount before any costs to the store, but after any discount the customer received.
 Revenue from other products in the order is not included.sum(upsold product revenue)

 Revenue per visitThe average revenue per unique page visit.
 A unique visit is counted once per customer, even if they view the page multiple times on a single order.
-This is the recommended way to measure performance over time.1-Click Upsells: post-purchase revenue / unique post-purchase visits.
-TY Page: TY page revenue / unique TY page visits.
+This is the recommended way to measure performance over time.1-Click: post-purchase revenue / unique post-purchase visits TY Page: TY page revenue / unique TY page visits

 Product profitThe total product profit generated by Aftersell.
-Product profit is calculated by subtracting the cost of goods sold from the revenue.sum(revenue across selected offer types) - sum(cost of goods sold across selected offer types)
+Calculated by subtracting the cost of goods sold from revenue.sum(revenue) - sum(cost of goods sold)

 ImpressionsThe total number of times funnel offers were viewed.
-Impressions are counted when a given offer is loaded onto the page.
-Impressions are only counted once per order.
-If a customer sees the same offer multiple times during the same order, it still counts as one impression.sum(offer views across all selected funnel offer types)
+Counted once per order, even if the same offer is seen multiple times during the same order.sum(offer views across all selected funnel offer types)

 Conversion rateThe percentage of offer views that resulted in an accepted offer.(accepted offers / offer impressions) x 100

-Accepted offersThe total number of Aftersell offers that were accepted.
-An accepted offer is counted when a customer clicks “Accept” on an upsell offer and completes the purchase.sum(accepted offers across all selected funnel offer types)
+Accepted offersThe total number of offers accepted.
+Counted when a customer clicks “Accept” and completes the purchase.sum(accepted offers across all selected funnel offer types)

 Product profit marginThe ratio of product profit to revenue.
-If your products were to cost nothing, this would be 100%.(product profit / revenue) x 100
+If your products had no costs, this would be 100%.(product profit / revenue) x 100

 Average upsell valueThe average revenue per accepted upsell item.
-This is particularly useful when using dynamic products in offers.revenue / accepted offers
+Particularly useful when using dynamic products in offers.revenue / accepted offers

 Revenue per visit is the recommended way to measure post-purchase funnel performance over time because it accounts for unique visits rather than raw impressions.